micmejia/bible-dump/NKJV/Proverbs/Prov 15.md

 The Lord _is_ far from the wicked, But He hears the prayer of the righteous.

 ###### 30
-The light of the eyes rejoices the heart, _And_ a good report makes the bones [^k]healthy.
+The light of the eyes rejoices the heart, _And_ a good report makes the bones healthy.

 ###### 31
 The ear that hears the rebukes of life Will abide among the wise.